apache/flink/docs/deployment/resource-providers/standalone/docker.md

 ### Enabling Python

-To build a custom image which has Python and Pyflink prepared, you can refer to the following Dockerfile:
+To build a custom image which has Python and PyFlink prepared, you can refer to the following Dockerfile:
 {% highlight Dockerfile %}
 FROM flink:{{site.version}}